sharma93vishal/Openstack-Opendaylight/README.md

 # Openstack-Opendaylight

-How thinsg Works in Open Stack & Open Daylight
+How things Works in Open Stack & Open Daylight